-No Russian gas flows via Ukraine in 2025?
-What are the options on the table for CEE countries?
+Russian gas flows via Ukraine in 2025 and beyond: What CEE countries can expect

 Our first blog piece gave insight into how the European gas market has been going through a deep restructuring since the beginning of the energy crisis almost three years ago.
 The complete loss of Russian gas transiting through the Yamal and NordStream 1 pipelines, the reduction of Russian gas entering the EU via Ukraine, new pipeline developments in CEE countries, and additional LNG import infrastructure have reshaped the region’s gas market dynamics and politics.